FilipinoRadioheadNirvanaFan/FilipinoRadioheadNirvanaFan/README.md

  (MAINS) i like Radiohead, Nirvana, Greenday, $\color{Cyan}\large{\textbf{Weezer}}$, SOAD, MCR, Mitski, and etc :p

- (cartoons) The Simpsons, Family guy, South park, and Inside job!
+ (cartoons) i like The Simpsons, Family guy, South park, and Inside job too!

 | "I'm too lazy to put all of the cartoon fandoms I've joined🤧.."